-Lasting Power of Attorney (LPA) enables individuals to take control of decisions that affect them, even In the event that they can't make those decisions for themselves.
-Without them, loved ones could be forced to endure a costly and lengthy process to obtain authority to act for an individual who has lost mental capacity.
+Lasting Power of Attorney (LPA) enables individuals to take control of decisions that affect them, even in the event that they can't make those decisions for themselves.
+Without an LPA, loved ones could be forced to endure a costly and lengthy process to obtain authority to act for an individual who has lost mental capacity.

 An individual can create a LPA covering their property and financial affairs and/or a separate LPA for their health and welfare.
-It's possible to appoint the same or different attorneys in respect of each lasting power of attorney, and both versions contain safeguards against possible misuse.
+It's possible to appoint the same or different attorneys in respect of each LPA, and both versions contain safeguards against possible misuse.